How to do A/B testing for different kinds of businesses

 Han goes on to say that if you find that your conversion rates or impressions are lower than you’d expect, your website copy could be the culprit.
 A/B testing your website copy can help you identify whether you can improve messaging elements.

 Effective copy experimentation does not mean changing a few words to try to influence a user subconsciously.

-Experimentation and copywriting work together effectively because you have no way to know the real benefits of your product or service unless you test them.
-By experimenting with different narratives, different testimonials that focus on various product benefits, you can double or even triple your clickthrough rates.
+Experimentation and copywriting work together effectively because brands have no way to know the real benefits of a product or service unless they test them.
+By experimenting with different narratives that focus on various product benefits, it is possible to double or even triple clickthrough rates.